Coeur de Lion

 Fence Books’ new edition of Coeur de Lion will cut an even wider swathe.
 It has some of the poignancy of Dickinson’s “Master” letters, as we witness a fiercely intelligent and creative woman trying to understand the depth of her feeling for a much less intelligent and less creative man.
 It has some of the texture of a campus novel, with the couple bombarding each other with books (Bataille, Sebald) and music (Diamanda Galas, Arthur Russell) and ducking out of seminars with Alain Badiou in order to have sex in a bathroom.
 It is primarily a lyric sequence about an affair, yet the key to the whole may be a long passage about the poet’s mother; abrasively coarse at times, it dissects with the finest of scalpels “the ‘you’ of poetry,” the convolutions of lyric’s conjuring of the other.

 “Cheese, too, / has a heart,” Reines writes.
-Coeur de Lion is a heart unforgettably laid bare.subscribe to Ploughshares?
+Coeur de Lion is a heart unforgettably laid bare.Might we be so bold as to suggest that you subscribe to Ploughshares?